WangBin0431/Experiments_GAGA/README.md

+# Examples and Experiments of GAGA package

-# Some examples and experiments of using the GAGA library to process generalized linear models
+Some examples and experiments of using the GAGA library to process generalized linear models